Huevos rancheros is such a classic Mexican breakfast, that’s easy to make at home and enjoy any meal you like!

 While we’re talking avocados, here are a few tips on buying and using them –

-- I recommend buying unripe avocados (ie still firm when you gently squeeze them) and letting them ripen at home.
+- I recommend you buy unripe avocados (ie still firm when you gently squeeze them) and letting them ripen at home.
 Part of the reason is if they are already soft in store you don’t know how much is they’re ripe and how much is people squeezing them!

 - An avocado is ripe when it’s soft when you gently squeeze the skin, but not too soft.